Shuaib-8/Travel-Copilot/README.md

 - **Backend**: Django Ninja API framework for building the backend services.
 - **Frontend**: A combination of Tailwind CSS, Alpine.js, and HTMX for a responsive and interactive user interface.
 - **LLM**: Cohere's LLM for generating travel-related responses.
+- **Testing**: Pytest/pytest-django for automated testing of the application.

 ## Future Considerations